 SAM has always provided out-of-the-box monitoring and the capability to build custom templates using WMI, SNMP, JMX, and VMware protocols.
 More recently, theyíve added API pollers that monitor metrics via External REST APIs.
 You can use the API poller feature to monitor metrics via external REST APIs, providing an easier way to collect data from modern application stacks, unique hardware, IoT devices, and other entities using the REST API to pass information.
 Define your API endpoints, pick the metrics you want to monitor, provide credentials, and let SAM begin monitoring without the need for custom scripts.
 Create alerts for numeric and string monitoring; the SAM API poller also allows you to chain multiple requests within a single poller.
 SAM provides an API poller management page to simplify API poller management to create, modify, and deploy API pollers in bulk across your SAM nodes.

 Inventory of your Environment

 On the SAM Application Summary dashboard, there is a single sub report with servers with expired warranties, servers with warranties set to expire in 90 days and the next set of server warranties to expire.
-This information is neatly organized in a simple single interface as shown below with the ability to drill into additional details about each server and take action to contact your hardware vendor to correct a warranty.
+This information is neatly organized in a simple single interface infrastructure monitoring as shown below with the ability to drill into additional details about each server and take action to contact your hardware vendor to correct a warranty.